Constructive S4 modal logics with the finite birelational frame property: Introduction

-\Cref{sec:fmp} is devoted to proofs of the finite frame property for the four logics $\mathsf{GS4}$, $\mathsf{GS4^c}$, $\mathsf{CS4}$, and $\mathsf{S4I}$, that is, for all of the logics except $\mathsf{IS4}$.
-In \Cref{secSBisim} we introduce notions used in all four finite frame property proofs: two notions of bisimulation and quotients with respect to such bisimulations.
-In \Cref{sec:godelfinite} we prove the finite frame property for $\mathsf{GS4}$ (\Cref{theorem:g4s_finite_model}) by taking bisimulation quotients of falsifying birelational models from the corresponding class, relying on the soundness and completeness results of the previous two sections.
-In \Cref{sec:godelcfinite} we prove the finite frame property for $\mathsf{GS4^c}$ (\Cref{thm:gs4c_finite_frame}) in a similar way.
-In \Cref{sShallow} we show that in order to prove the finite frame properties for $\mathsf{CS4}$ and $\mathsf{S4I}$, it is sufficient to prove certain \emph{shallow} frame properties.
-Then in \Cref{secFMPCS4} and \Cref{secFMPS4I} we prove the finite frame properties for $\mathsf{CS4}$ (\Cref{thmCS4fin}) and $\mathsf{S4I}$ (\Cref{thm:s4i_finite_frame}), respectively, by showing how to construct shallow falsifying models by modifying the canonical models.
+\underline{\Cref{sec:fmp}}: We prove the finite frame property for the three logics \altterm{def:gsf}{$\gsf$}, \altterm{def:gsfc}{$\gsfc$}, and \altterm{def:sfi}{$\sfi$} (that is, for all the logics we consider except for \altterm{def:csf}{$\csf$}, whose finite frame property we have already established, and \altterm{def:isf}{$\isf$}, whose finite frame property is studied in~\cite{DBLP:conf/lics/GirlandoKMMS23}).
+In \Cref{secSBisim} we introduce notions used in all three finite frame property proofs: two notions of bisimulation and quotients with respect to such bisimulations.
+In \Cref{sec:godelfinite} we prove the finite frame property for \altterm{def:gsf}{$\gsf$} (\Cref{theorem:g4s_finite_model}) by taking bisimulation quotients of falsifying \altterm{birelational model}{birelational models} from the corresponding class, relying on the soundness and completeness results of the previous two sections.
+In \Cref{sec:godelcfinite} we prove the finite frame property for \altterm{def:gsfc}{$\gsfc$} (\Cref{thm:gs4c_finite_frame}) in a similar way, although some technical modifications are required.
+In \Cref{sShallow} we show that, to prove the finite frame property for \altterm{def:sfi}{$\sfi$}, it is sufficient to prove a \emph{\term{shallow}} frame property.
+Then in \Cref{secFMPS4I} we prove the finite frame property for \altterm{def:sfi}{$\sfi$} (\Cref{thm:s4i_finite_frame}), by showing how to construct \term{shallow} falsifying models by modifying the canonical model.

-We finish the paper with \Cref{sec:conclusions}, drawing conclusions and discussing potential future lines of research.
+\underline{\Cref{sec:conclusions}}: We finish the paper by drawing conclusions and discussing potential future lines of research.